nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func OnNEP11Payment(a interop.Hash160, b int, c []byte, d interface{})
 ```

-OnNEP11Payment is needed for registration with contract as owner to work\.
+OnNEP11Payment is needed for registration with contract as the owner to work\.

 ##### Owner